System Design Space

 Insights for developers

-• Portability is not cosmetic: interfaces and binary compatibility survive hardware and tooling changes.
+• Portability rests on interfaces and binary compatibility: those are what survive hardware and tooling changes, not the marketing around being cross-platform.

-• Composition through small tools and pipelines scales better than one oversized tool without clear boundaries.
+• Composition from small tools and pipelines scales where one oversized tool without clear boundaries hits the wall of its own complexity.

 Recommendations for technical leads